tinyzimmer/cloudtail/README.md

 - I need to write tests...
 - I know just from how it's written anything over n=50 will behave oddly, shouldn't affect -f
+- pid poll can be threaded off probably to be more efficient.
+I only put it there anyway because original tail has it.
+- I originally left out the bytes switches because they seemed pointless...then I realized I could actually implement them if I wanted.
 - more inline comments

 ```bash